 Setting Check-in Card Parameters

 The parameters of a check-in card are determined by the frequency of the publication plus the days before claiming.
-To edit the parameters of a card, begin by setting the frequency.
+To edit the parameters of a card, begin by setting the frequency (see previous box for instructions).

 If you change the parameters of a check-in card, be sure to update the corresponding parameters note in the check-in record.
 See the appropriate section of the check-in record notes page for information on how these notes are formatted.